DivyanshSuwalka/devMatch/README.md

 -   `POST /request/review/:status/:requestId`: receiver responds to the incoming requests(accepted or rejected).

 -   `GET /user/connections`: Get all user connections(friends).
--   `GET /user/request`: All the received requests
+-   `GET /user/request`: All the received requests.
--   `GET /user/feed` - All the users on the platform
+-   `GET /user/feed` - All the users on the platform.

 ## 📜 License